tBaxter/questions-for-employers/README.md

 **What benefits do you expect from increasing diversity among leadership?**

-**What benefits do you expect from increasing diversity across the org?**

-Why: The workplace may be challenging, but it should never be threatening.
+**What benefits do you expect from increasing diversity across the org?** The workplace may be challenging, but it should never be threatening.
 A manager who intentionally fosters a sense of acceptance and respect can be the reason you love your job.

 **How transparent is your salary and compensation data?** Outside of government the answer will almost always be "not at all" but good orgs will at least have a sense that's problematic and talk about how they deal with it.